Catalyst | Personal Development | Bridge Builder

 Over time, what initially began as a mentor-mentee relationship, evolved into a collaborative partnership and friendship that continues to the present through Sharon’s advisory board role and leadership programming with the Foundation For Girls.
 In keeping with Sharon’s vision for her own work, this partnership speaks to the power of cross-generational leadership, mentorship and collaboration in helping empower, inspire, and build the next generation of leaders.

-At Foundation For Girls, we believe that achieving success in work and life is tied to a fundamental understanding of core values, key character traits and self-awareness, whether related to our strengths, struggles, successes or setbacks.
+We believe that achieving success in work and life is tied to a fundamental understanding of core values, key character traits and self-awareness, whether related to our strengths, struggles, successes or setbacks.

 While many traditional leadership and/or job-readiness programs focus on developing tactical skills and behaviors that can be applied in a work environment, we believe that the journey to self-leadership, economic and social mobility begins within.
 It begins with an understanding of who we are, what we’re striving for, and how cultural context and core values shape and influence our sense of purpose and place in our families, communities, and the world-at-large.